-- 155 The APCC network has a total of 29 stations for the aerosol and precipitation studies.
-In specific, for the spatial distributions (Fig. 1 and Table 1), the APCC program includes 8 stations from Nepal across the central Himalayas to Tibet (Lumbini, Kathmandu, Jomsom, Pokhara, Dhunche, Nyalam, Zhongba, Everest), 3 stations in Pakistan (Hunza, Mardan, Karachi), and 2 stations in the southeast TP (Lulang, Yulong), all of which are dominantly influenced by the Indian monsoon.
-There are 12 sites (Dushanbe, Toskent, Bishkek, Jimunai, Koktokay, Tianshan, Koxkar, Muztagh Ata, Ngari, Laohugou, Qilian, Beiluhe) - 160 distributed in Central Asia, Xinjiang Uygur Autonomous Region (China) and the western and northern TP, mainly controlled by the westerlies.
-In the inland TP, 2 stations (Nam Co, Tanggula) are distributed across the Nainqentanglha Mountains to the

-Tanggula Mountains, which are alternately influenced by the Indian monsoon and westerlies (as the transition sub-region, Yao et al., 2013).
+The APCC network has a total of 29 stations for the aerosol and precipitation studies.
+In specific, for the spatial distributions (Fig. 1 and Table 1), the APCC program includes eight stations from Nepal across the central Himalayas to Tibet (Lumbini, Kathmandu, Jomsom, Pokhara, Dhunche, Nyalam, Zhongba, Everest), three stations in Pakistan (Hunza, Mardan, Karachi), and two stations in the southeastern TP (Lulang, Yulong), all of which are dominantly influenced by the Indian monsoon.
+There are 12 sites (Dushanbe, Toshkent, Bishkek, Jimunai, Koktokay, Tianshan, Koxkar, Muztagh Ata, Ngari, Laohugou, Qilian, Beiluhe) distributed in Central Asia, the Xinjiang Uygur Autonomous Region (China), and the western and northern TP, mainly controlled by the westerlies.
+In the inland TP, two stations (Nam Co, Tanggula) are distributed across the Nyainqentanglha Mountains to the Tanggula Mountains, which are alternately influenced by the Indian monsoon and westerlies (as the transition sub-region; Yao et al., 2013).
 Aerosol samples were also collected from Lhasa and Lanzhou city.
 The elevations of these stations ranged from 13 to over 5000 m a.s.l.
 (Table 1), with landscapes including forest, alpine steppe, alpine meadow, and desert.
 These sites served as the key locations for field observations and measurements.

-There are 5 stations located on the southern side of the Himalayas in Nepal, focusing on aerosol studies to resolve the transboundary transport of air pollutants (Tripathee et al., 2017; Chen et al., 2020).
+There are five stations located on the southern side of the Himalayas in Nepal, focusing on aerosol studies to resolve the transboundary transport of air pollutants (Tripathee et al., 2017; Chen et al., 2020).
 A list of the detailed information on observation items is in Table 1.
 Kathmandu, the capital city of Nepal, is characterized by rapid but uncontrolled urban growth and has severe air pollution problems.
-Pokhara, a famous tourist city, has undergone rapid urbanization with increased numbers
+Pokhara, a famous tourist city, has undergone rapid urbanization with increased numbers of vehicles and industries.
+Lumbini, located on the northern edge of the Indo-Gangetic Plain (IGP), is a typical rural site located in a mixed setting with a large number of agricultural and industrial activities.
+Dhunche is a small town situated in the Langtang National Park in the Rusuwa District in the foothills of the Himalayan Mountains; it is approximately 50 km north of Kathmandu.
+Jomsom is a